 You guys!
 I just found this, which is (at the time of this writing) the single github repository maintained by Peter Norvig, director of research at Google.
 It contains several iPython/Jupyter notebooks (which github renders nicely).
 They explore all sorts of interesting problems and topics in computing.
-One of them is a journal of his participation in “Advent of Code 2016” and I’ve referred to it often as I’ve strived to understand the solutions to the many challenging problems therein.
+One of them is a journal of his participation in the "Advent of Code" and I've referred to it often as I've strived to understand the solutions to the many challenging problems therein.
 Check it out!

 It was actually quite early on in my exploration of Software Development as a possible career that I stumbled upon the work of Peter Norvig, who I would call one of my first unofficial mentors.
 At the time I was at a "career crossroads" and read his blog post "Teach Yourself Programming in Ten Years".

 That article gave me the confidence I needed to begin chipping away at the seemingly unsolvable problem that was (and still is) computer science.
 It settled my mind about which programming language I would tackle first (python, of course!) along with a good introductory text.

 You see, according to him all I needed to do was get started coding and just keep going for about a decade, working on interesting projects, some as novice, others as a lead.
 If, at the end of that time I was still learning and enjoying the process, I might be onto something.
 (Yeah, a career!)
 By that time I might even approach expert-level status.
 Hmm, hard to say if that's actually true--probably not, but that's not the point.
 The point is, this programming stuff is fun!

 Anyway, soon after discovering his "Teach Yourself Programming in Ten Years" article I stumbled on his write-up on "Solving Every Sudoku Puzzle".
 My mind was completely blown at the time.
 I had no concept for most of the the code, even though his explanations are very clear.
 Take the opening code block, for example: